drewwalton19216801/padclient/README.md

 - `SEND <RecipientID|ALL> <Message>`: Send a message to a specific client or broadcast to all clients.
 - `HELP`: Display help information about available commands.
+- `LIST`: List all connected clients.
+- `SERVERHELP`: Display help information about the available server commands.
 - `EXIT`: Exit the client program.

 ### Operator Commands